Babcock Peak Rock Climbing

 Your can get to Babcock Peak either by driving up Tomahawk basin, parking at the mine and hiking to the end of the basin where you will find gullies leading to the top (unconfirmed).
 Or, drive up Boren Creek on an old mining road (take a left immediately after you cross Boren Creek).
 The road is horrible, so drive until you come to a small creek crossing the road and park there, walk the road until you reach the basin.
 1-2 hours approach time.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Babcock Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Babcock Peak:

 Featured Route For Babcock Peak